SergeDeGuzman/Paper-Recyclability-Detection/README.md

 # Training environment

-• Python 3.11.9
+• Python: 3.11.9

-• Ultralytics 8.3.19 which were downgraded to 8.0.196 as a requirement for Roboflow deployment
+• Ultralytics: Version 8.3.19, downgraded to 8.0.196 for Roboflow deployment compatibility

-• Roboflow
+• Roboflow: Used for dataset management and deployment

-• OpenCV
+• OpenCV: For real-time detection with webcam integration

-• Torch 2.5.0 and Tensorflow (For usage of CUDA)
+• Deep Learning Frameworks: PyTorch 2.5.0 and TensorFlow (for CUDA support)

-• Cuda 11.8
+• CUDA: Version 11.8

 • GPU: NVIDIA GeForce GTX 1650